 Dr. Ian Lambert

 Dean of Graduate Studies, Chair, MA/MFA Design for Climate Action, Professor

 Chair, Color & Materials Design

-Chair & Assistant Professor of Art Education
+Dean of Undergraduate Studies, Chair & Assistant Professor of Art Education

-Chair Transportation Design, MA/MFA and Associate Professor
+Chair of MA/MFA Transportation Design, Associate Professor